Jeb Smith was on his after-work bicycle ride, crossing the road to get to a park, when he was hit.

 The crash happened in November 2019, on a somewhat busy corner in south Denver, where Logan Street and Iliff Avenue intersect.
 Smith, an Army veteran who served in Afghanistan and works as a financial analyst, was left with a long list of injuries, including head trauma and lingering shoulder issues.

 What the driver did next stunned him.

 “He sort of backed up a little bit and then peeled out around me and then sped southbound,” Smith said.

 The hit-and-run that Smith survived is one 8,052 statewide crashes involving bicycles in the last decade where traffic investigators believed the riders were not at fault.
 That’s according to 2010-2019 data, the most up-to-date available, which KUNC queried from the Colorado Department of Transportation (CDOT).

+Michael De Yoanna / KUNC Bicyclist Jeb Smith, the victim of a hit-and-run in south Denver, stands in front of the intersection where he was struck.
 Like Smith, most of the riders were hurt — more than 75% suffered injuries.
 Also like Smith, most of the crashes involved intersections.

 Bicycle sales boomed after the pandemic hit in spring, as officials implemented stay-at-home orders and gyms closed.
 One survey by the Denver Streets Partnership found that 80% of Coloradans started biking or walking more.

 Waiting for these bicyclists are patchwork safeguards on the streets, if anything at all, said Pete Piccolo, director of Bicycle Colorado, a nonprofit advocacy group.

 “The infrastructure we have today prioritizes the quick movement of vehicles over the safety of bicyclists and pedestrians and other vulnerable road users,” he said.